zalyoung/gitlab-handbook/content/handbook/support/workflows/ticket-transfers.md

 Before placing any ticket in a region other than the customer's preferred one, please ensure the following steps are completed:

 **Agreement:** The customer must acknowledge that their initial request for a specific region will not be fulfilled and must provide their consent.
-Additionally, they should understand the added value associated with the ticket in the current region.
+Additionally, they should understand the added value associated with keeping the ticket in the current region.

 **Understanding:** The customer should be made aware that there may be delays in responses.
-If it becomes necessary to transfer the ticket back to the originally requested region, a transition period will be implemented to ensure the receiving engineer is adequately prepared.
+If it becomes necessary to transfer the ticket to the originally requested region, a transition period will be implemented to ensure the receiving engineer is adequately prepared.

 As you work on the ticket, refrain from making promises on behalf of others.
 Instead, leave a detailed note in the ticket that outlines the customer's situation and emphasizes the intention to achieve a favorable outcome for them.
 If necessary, contact a manager in the receiving region for assistance.
 Furthermore, be considerate of the time of the receiving support engineer.